SietseAchterop/RtcNoordApp/README.md

   - A few csv-files are already included.
   - Start the app and select the csv-file from the menu.
     Now data is preprocessed and saved in a sessionInfo-file and a dataObject-file.
-  - Eventually session informatie will be added to the csv-file.
+  - Metadata like, distance calibration value, rowernames etc. is prepended to the csv-file for it to be preserved with the data.
+    In the Session info tab the correct values can be filled in.
   - You can only access files that are in the csv- and session-data- directories.
-  - You can create subdirectories in the csv-data to organize your data according to years e.g.
+  - You can create subdirectories in the csv-data to organize your data according to years for example.
     These subdirectories will automatically be replicated in the session-data and reports directories.
   - There is a very basic backup mechanism if a session is created a second time.
 The previous session file wil be saved in a directory 'old'.
   - The program consists of several tabs that can be selected at the bottom of the screen.